 The Mystery of ADHD Motivation, Solved

-Why do adults and children with ADHD have strong motivation and executive function for some tasks and never find the cognitive spark to do others?
+Why do adults and children with ADHD or ADD have strong motivation and executive function for some tasks and never find the cognitive spark to do others?

 Despite the many differences among children and adults with attention deficit disorder (ADHD or ADD), there is one similarity shared by virtually all of them.
 Although they have considerable chronic difficulty in getting organized and getting started on many tasks, focusing their attention, sustaining their efforts, and utilizing their short-term working memory, all of those diagnosed with ADHD tend to have at least a few specific activities or tasks for which they have no difficulty in exercising these very same functions in a normal or an extraordinary way.

 The inconsistency in motivation and performance is the most puzzling aspect of ADHD.
 It seems like the child or adult with the disorder who can show strong motivation and focus very well for some tasks should be able to do the same for most other tasks that they recognize as important.
 It appears as if this is a simple problem of lacking “willpower.”
 If you can do it for this, why can’t you do the same for that and that, which are even more important?
 However, ADHD is not a matter of willpower.
 It is a problem with the dynamics of the chemistry of the brain.